Skip to main content

 A home for music at the heart of the Cathedral

-The Saving Waikato Cathedral project will be delivered in stages, beginning with a Music Centre.
-This first stage will support one of the Cathedral’s most active ministries and community uses while also providing seismic strengthening to the Nave.
+The Music Centre will support one of the Cathedral's most active ministries while providing seismic strengthening to the Nave.

-With a fundraising target of $5 million, the Music Centre represents the first step in a wider effort to secure the future of the Cathedral.
+With a fundraising target of $5 million, it is the first step in securing the Cathedral's future.

 Proposed Music Centre